xansec/picoCTF/README.md

  - We are especially interested any improvements on continuous integration and  automated testing.

+If you are interested in research in CTFs (e.g., improving skill acquisition, decreasing time to mastery, etc.), please feel free to email David Brumley.

 NOTE: We have not maintained backward compatibilties with  [picoCTF-Platform-2](https://github.com/picoCTF/picoCTF-platform-2).
 Please read the documentation on the wiki for [forks of picoCTF-Platform-2](https://github.com/picoCTF/picoCTF/wiki/Repository-linage#forks-of-picoctf-platform-2).